IAL 3: The Moon: Orbit, Phases, Eclipses, and More

 The

-Moon's orbital inclination has a important consequences for eclipse phenomena.
+Moon's orbital inclination has important consequences for eclipse phenomena.

-Now for the lunar node line: see the figure below (local link / general link: moon_node_line.html).
+The lunar node line and eclipse season are explicated in the figure below (local link / general link: moon_node_line.html).

 The figure below (local link / general link: eclipse_season.html) explains when eclipses can occur: i.e., the eclipse seasons.